karthik/esa_data_viz/README.md

 devtools::install_github("rWBclimate", "ropensci")
 ```
 ### Downloading code/data from this repository
 If you're already familiar with `Git`, then simply clone this repo.
 If you're not familiar with Git, simply hit the **Download ZIP** button on the right side of this page.
+If you're not sure where to save it, just download and unzip to your Desktop.

 *Please wait until Saturday afternoon to this so you are able to download the latest changes.
 Otherwise do another git pull or replace your donwloaded copy with a newer one.*